-- What equipment have we deployed?

-- What software is it running

-- What's its configuration (hardware & software)

-- Where is it installed

-- Do we have spares?

-- Are we satisfying user requests?

-- Installing, moving, adding, or changing things

-- Fault tracking and resolution
+- Asset management: What equipment have we deployed? - What software is it running - What's its configuration (hardware & software) - Where is it installed - Do we have spares? - Incident management: fault tracking and resolution - Change management: Are we satisfying user requests? - Installing, moving, adding, or changing things - Staff management